gvwilson/sensibleadventures/shapers/story.md

         -   The tree tumbles into the water
         -   The sawbot is destroyed
     -   The goats are now in the boat while Sindy and Maddy are on the shore
-        -   Goats will go and get help, but it will take them a day to get back to the village
     -   Dockety reappears
         -   Goats flee
+        -   Bravo shouts, "We'll get help!"
 7.  ...And Into the Mire
     -   Dockety is sad and angry about the demise of the sawbot and the boatbot
         -   "It did not have a choice.
 Bots do not have choices when governors are put on them."